Category: Scraping use cases

 Does Amazon Allow Scraping?

-By respecting these rules and adhering to ethical scraping practices, you can gather publicly available data without crossing any laws or regulations.
+By respecting these rules and ethical scraping practices, you can gather publicly available data without crossing any laws or regulations.

 Web scraping is a widely used and legitimate method for collecting publicly available data.